Startup

 How To Succeed as a First-Time Entrepreneur

-Entrepreneurship is the art of finding profitable solutions to problems.
+Entrepreneurship is the art of finding profitable solutions to problems in the marketplace.
 Every successful entrepreneur, every successful businessperson has been someone who's been able to identify a problem and come up with a solution to it before somebody else did.

 1. Find a need and fill it